ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-26-working-behind-the-dunes.md

 comments: true
 ---

-I really enjoyed the city life of [Essaouira and Marrakech](({% post_url 2018-01-21-driving-deeper-into-morocco %})) over the weekend.
+I really enjoyed the city life of [Essaouira and Marrakech](({% post_url 2018-01-21-driving-deeper-into-morocco %})) on the weekend.
 The turmoil in the medinas was fun but not optimal for working.
 Too many people, too much noise.
-I wanted to spend my work week in a relaxed environment.
+I wanted to spend my workweek in a relaxed environment.
 So, I left Essaouira headed south.

 A few kilometers in front of [Sidi Kaouki](https://www.google.com/maps/place/Sidi+Kaouki/), I spotted a little side road.
 The road ended in front of a little fisherman's camp at the beach.